 By the middle of the eleventh century, Earl Godwine might have seemed pretty much at the height of his power.
 His daughter was married to King Edward, Godwine himself held the most important Earldom in England and his second son Harold was Earl of East Anglia.
 He had more strapping sons awaiting their turn for the next vacant earldoms.

 Things came to a head when Eustace, Count of Boulogne, visited King Edward in September, 1051.
 On his return trip, he and his men attempted to force the residents of Dover to give them lodging in their homes, just as they were used to in their native country.
 The stout Dover townsmen resisted, one was killed in his home, a Frenchman was killed in return, and the intruders mounted their steeds and plunged through the town, slashing and maiming whoever got in their way.
-The townspeople resisted, turning the incident into a full-fledged skirmish, and when all was done twenty English and nineteen Frenchmen lay dead on the streets.
+The townspeople resisted, turning the incident into a full-fledged skirmish.
+When all was done twenty English and nineteen Frenchmen lay dead on the streets.

 Eustace turned around at full gallop and took his remaining men back to King Edward at Gloucester, demanding justice.
 Enraged, the King summoned Earl Godwine and insisted that he immediately chastise the offending town with fire and sword.
 This was putting the king above the law, and Godwine refused, insisting on a full trial.
 Then, having had his say, he retreated to his estate, leaving the King securely in the hands of the Normans.
 It didn’t take long before Godwine’s refusal to obey the King was construed as traitorous.